What is binge-eating disorder?

 What causes binge-eating disorder?

 Some people have no obvious reason for having binge-eating disorder.
-Some will have low self-esteem; others will have a family history of eating disorders.
+Some will have a family history of eating disorders.
 Genes probably play a part.
-Others will have experienced childhood abuse or trauma.
+Others have experienced childhood abuse or trauma.

 Binge-eating disorder is also linked to:

 - eat large amounts of food in a short period of time

 - feel out of control when they eat

 - eat to the point of discomfort

 - eat as a way to cope with emotional distress